Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Gets Managed Identity Sql Control Settings.

 ### [Get-AzSynapseManagedPrivateEndpoint](Get-AzSynapseManagedPrivateEndpoint.md)
-Gets a Synapse managed private endpoint.
+Gets information about mananged private endpoints in a workspace

 ### [Get-AzSynapseNotebook](Get-AzSynapseNotebook.md)
 Gets information about notebooks in a workspace.